Penelope1rose/watson-assistant-demo/README.md

 ## 6. Create Actions with Cloud Functions
 #### Configure the Cloud CLI
 To integrate Watson Assistant to the Cloudant databases, we use cloud function actions.
-Watson Assistant's webhook feature will call to this action that will be able to call the Cloudant API and
+Watson Assistant's webhook feature will call to this action that will be able to call the Cloudant API and access the database.

 This is a more complex way of using Cloud Functions.
 To learn more about IBM Cloud Functions, follow this [link](https://cloud.ibm.com/functions/).